LearnersGuild/curriculum-app/modules/Debugging-Snapshot--Goal-448/README.md

 ## Description

 This repo will test your ability to detect, analyze, and fix bugs in an existing codebase.
 You will start by cloning [this repo](https://github.com/GuildCrafts/debugging-snapshot).
 The code in the repo is in a broken state.
-The specifications describes the intended behavior of the app
+The specifications describe the intended behavior of the app.

 ## Specifications